StuAtKong/kongpose/Setup.md

 docker compose --profile everything down --volumes
 ~~~

-This will start Kong EE, Postgres, Keycloak, an LDAP (AD) server, an HAProxy server and a Locust load testing server.

 ## Authentication

 By default, ldap-auth is enabled and you can login to Kong Manager with `kong_admin`/`K1ngK0ng` at https://manager.kong.lan